OpenTermsArchive/doc/content/guidelines/choosing-selectors.en.md

 ]
 ```

-❌ And unstable selectors might look like:
+❌ And brittle selectors could be:

 ```json
 "select": "._3zdf8p"